 Total degrees awarded: 4,391

-Applied mathematics trains students to use mathematical models to solve practical problems.
-Coursework often includes calculus, algebra, statistics, differential equations, computation, optimization, and modeling.
-Graduates can apply these skills in engineering, healthcare, finance, data analysis, technology, operations, and government decision-making.
+Applied mathematics trains students to use mathematical models to solve real-world problems.
+Common coursework includes calculus, algebra, statistics, differential equations, computation, optimization, and modeling.
+Graduates can apply this training in engineering, healthcare, finance, data analysis, technology, operations, and government decision-making.

 11. Interdisciplinary Studies